AlishaMechtley/TheMissingDataProblem/README.md

 ## Species and Gene Tree Simulation

-Workflow of the simulation study can be generalized as follows: 1) Generate species trees, 2) generate gene trees from species trees, 3) generate sequence data from the gene trees, 4) estimate the maximum likelihood gene trees from the sequence data, reconstruct the species trees from the estimated gene trees and compare to step 1, 5) repeat step 4 with missing data.
+Workflow of the simulation study can be generalized as follows:

+1) Generate species trees.
+2) Generate gene trees from species trees.
+3) Generate sequence data from the gene trees.
+4) Estimate the maximum likelihood gene trees from the sequence data, reconstruct the species trees from the estimated gene trees and compare to step 1.
+5) Repeat step 4 with missing data.

+To simulate species trees, I gave DendroPy the species tree specifications in newick format:

+*(1:T2,  2:T2): T1-T2, 3:T1)*

-To simulate species trees, I gave DendroPy the species tree specifications in newick format: (1:T2,  2:T2): T1-T2, 3:T1) where T1 ranges from 1 to 1,000,000 and T2 is calculated as T1 multiplied by a ratio for 9 different ratios, 0.1 through 0.9 (i.e., T2 = 10,000, 20,000, … , 90,000).
+where T1 ranges from 1 to 1,000,000 and T2 is calculated as T1 multiplied by a ratio for 9 different ratios, 0.1 through 0.9 (i.e., T2 = 10,000, 20,000, … , 90,000).
 I set the number of individuals sampled from each species to be 1 and the number of genes to be 1.
 The population size, Ne, is given in generations and varies exponentially with a base of 10 (Ne= 1000, 10000, 100000, 1000000).
 Then, I created a gene tree from the species tree using DendroPy’s constrained Kingman function (See Appendix 1, TreeSim.py).

 ## Counting Variable Sites